prasanth-2812/Portfolio/replit.md

 - TypeScript with strict configuration
 - ESLint and Prettier (implied by project structure)
 - Replit-specific plugins for development environment integration
+- Nodemailer for email functionality with Gmail SMTP integration

 **Build & Deployment**
 - Vite for frontend bundling and optimization